panjab1997/Webscraping/README.md

-# Basic Steps to follow Web scrapping using python
+# Basic Steps to do Web scrapping using python

 ### Required Libraries
 1) BeautifulSoup